To see this page on

 The reality is that the claims experience in the D & O arena is characterized by a succession of one time events.
 Indeed, no D & O insurance manager who wished to retain his credibility with senior insurance company management would attempt to try to marginalize the subprime litigation wave by describing it as a one time event, simply because there have been too many supposed one time events in recent years for the phrase to retain any meaning.
 D & O claims are and for years have been driven by these kinds of events.
 There perhaps may be a statistical construct by which to postulate a "core litigation rate," but the construct would be disregarded by insurance professionals as lacking credibility and unlikely to provide adequate predictive power to describe likely future events.
 The practical reality is that it must be assumed that there will always be one time events – not as unusual occurrences, but in the ordinary course.

-Finally, as I have documented elsewhere (here and here), subprime litigation is only one of a number of important factors driving the recently increased litigation activity.
+here), subprime litigation is only one of a number of important factors driving the recently increased litigation activity.
 Even without the subprime cases, the uptick in litigation activity is significant.

-To be sure, only time will tell whether the increased litigation activity in the second-half of 2007 is indicative of future activity levels.
-But as I previously stated (here), I think there is already a sufficient basis upon which to declare that the two-year lull in securities lawsuit filings is over, and to state that there does not appear to have been a "permanent shift" to lower securities lawsuit filing levels.
+here), I think there is already a sufficient basis upon which to declare that the two-year lull in securities lawsuit filings is over, and to state that there does not appear to have been a "permanent shift" to lower securities lawsuit filing levels.

 0 Comments: